Extravenger/mssqlVenger/README.md

     Fork the repository.
     Create a new branch for your feature or fix.
     Submit a pull request with detailed explanations of your changes.

+⚠️ Disclaimer

+This tool is designed to be used only for authorized purposes related to managing and interacting with MSSQL databases.
+Unauthorized use, including access without proper authorization, is strictly prohibited and may result in legal or administrative action.
+Always ensure compliance with applicable laws and regulations.